jj1bdx/airspy-fmradion/README.md

 [Twitter @lambdaprog suggested the following strategy](https://twitter.com/lambdaprog/status/1101495337292910594):

-> Try starting with 10MSPS and that small conversion filter (7 taps vs. the standard 47 taps), then decimate down to ~312.5 ksps (decimation by 32), then feed the FM demod.
+> Try starting with 10MSPS and that small conversion filter (7 taps vs. the standard 47 taps), then decimate down to approx. 312.5 ksps (decimation by 32), then feed the FM demod.
 The overall CPU usage will be very low and the bit growth will give 14.5 bit resolution.

 ### Feature changes